EcoDensity: Unintended consequences

-The EcoDensity policy was widely unpopular.
-The political leadership backed by the development oriented agenda was not united to sustainability rather than used eco-density as a label to greenwash their program.
+The EcoDensity policy was unpopular.
+The political leadership backed by the development oriented agenda was not united towards promoting sustainability, which led to eco-density being used as a label to greenwash their program.
 In all, the traditional planning culture involving various stakeholders turned into a hegemonic strategy because of the massive opposition.
 Without a community-centred bottom-up approach neighbourhood associated the concept as "green overcrowding", "greenwashing", or "density without amenity".
 This was due to neither EcoDensity nor related policies were designed to provide affordable housing rather than to moderate future price increase.
 This resulted in the breakdown of a historical trust between residents and the Council.
 Yet due to inadequate management and planning, surrounding municipalities are growing faster than Vancouver.
 Indeed, ignoring community concerns, failing to effectively increase density and being governed by pro-developer and ideological perspectives, eventually eco-density has become a cautionary narrative that cities should avoid and can learn from.